IETF-OPSAWG-WG/policy-based-network-acl/draft-ietf-opsawg-ucl-acl.md

    : Refers to a group of users, devices, or applications that share a common access control policies.

    * User group:
    : A group of users who will be assigned the same network access policy.
-Refer to {{sec-ug}}.
+Refer to {{sec-ug}} for more details.

    * Endpoint group identifier:
    : An identifier used to represent the collective identity of